bep/macosnotarylib/README.md

 This notarizes files using Apple's [Notary API](https://developer.apple.com/documentation/notaryapi), which means that it can run on any OS.

 Note that the archived binary must already be signed, see [testdata/sign.sh](testdata/sign.sh), which unortunate is harder to do outside of a Macintosh.
+See [buildpkg](https://github.com/bep/buildpkg) for a more complete setup using this library.

 See the single test for a "how to use".
 Running that prints something ala: